 6. Create Management Classes that specify the Storage Classes you defined in Step 5 and specify these Management Classes when you route data to the Named MVC Pool.

 For more information, see "Basic Procedure for Creating and Using VSM Management and Storage Classes" on page 95.

-7. Specify the Management Class name to VTCS on any of the following:
+7. Specify the Management Class name to VTCS on the SMC TAPEREQ statement.